Vestergade 20: After the Copenhagen Fire of 1795

-The current house at the site was built by Anton Christopher Wilcken (ca.1760-1816). in 1797–98.
+The current house at the site was built by Anton Christopher Wilcken (ca.1760-1816) in 1797–98.
 In 1809,. it was owned by merchant J. F. Stubs.
 The guesthouse was operated by Hans Madsen and the tenants were a shoemaker named Feinwaldt, a manager named Conrad, two joiners named Goetsche and Lehmann, a district physician named Jacobsen and a beer merchant named Nielsen.
-The names Rudolff, Conrad, Feinwaldt, Goetsche and Lehmann reflects the high number of German immigrants that had settled in Copenhagen during the 18th century.
+The names Rudolff, Conrad, Feinwaldt, Goetsche and Lehmann reflect the high number of German immigrants who had settled in Copenhagen during the 18th century.

 In 1844, the owner of the property was E.C.
 Fenger from Store Kongensgade.
 The tenants were an assessor, a volunteer in the Treasury (Rentekammeret), a joiner, two merchants and the innkeeper.

 The building was in the 1860s owned by Fritz Dithmer.
 Urtekræmmer C. L. Nielsen operated a shop in the basement and lived with his family on the first floor.
-J. F. Johansen, a pub owner and restaurateur, lived in the ground floor.
+J. F. Johansen, a pub owner and restaurateur, lived on the ground floor.
 His apartment was later taken over by D. C. Grandjean who operated a guesthouse in the rear wing.
 A joiner had his workshop on the second floor.
 A glazier and a house painter were based on the second and third floors of the side wing.

 N. F. Munch, a trading house, was in the 1870s based in the ground floor.
 A wholesaler named Trier and a lawyer (overretsprokurator) were tenants on the first and second floors.

 J. E. Felumb, a piano maker, purchased the entire building in 1882 and converted it into a piano factory and piano shop.
 Emil Felumb had been born in 1842 as the son of a goldsmith.
 He was educated as a pianoforte builder in Copenhagen, London, Paris and Switzerland.
 In 1872, he developed a special piano that Niels W. Gade was very fond of.
 He then started his own company in Magstræde which later moved to Vester Voldgade and then to the building in Vestergade.
 Iron and timber was stored and processed on the two lower floors.
 Four to five pianos left the factory every week in the period from 1882 to 1904.
 The daily operations were overseen by Felumb's nephew A. Theuerkauf.